9 King's Bench Walk Standard Terms of Business

 5.5 To the extent such information is already in the public domain, the Barrister may disclose in his marketing and similar materials, and to prospective clients and publishers of legal directories that he is or has been instructed by the Authorised Person and/or for the Lay Client and the nature of the Case.
 To the extent any such information is not already in the public domain, the Barrister may only refer to it for marketing purposes in a form which sufficiently preserves the Lay Client’s privilege and confidentiality and (where the law so requires) with the Lay Client’s consent.

-6.1 Unless otherwise directed by the Authorised Person, the Barrister may correspond by means of electronic mail, the parties agreeing hereby:
+6.1 Unless otherwise directed by the Authorised Person, the Barrister may correspond by means of electronic mail, (which may include unencrypted electronic mail) the parties agreeing hereby:

-6.1.2 to use commercially reasonable procedures to maintain security of electronic mail and to check for commonly known viruses in information sent and received electronically.
+6.1.2 to use commercially reasonable procedures to maintain security of electronic mail, subject to the parties' agreement in clause 6.1 hereof to use unencrypted electronic mail, and to check for commonly known viruses in information sent and received electronically.

 8.1 The Barrister will exercise reasonable skill and care in providing the Services.
 The Barrister acknowledges the existence of a duty of care owed to the Lay Client at common law, subject to his professional obligations to the Court and under the Code.

-8.2 The Barrister will provide the Services by such date as may be agreed between the parties, and in any event will do so within a reasonable time having regard to the nature of the Instructions and his other pre-existing professional obligations as referred to in paragraph 701 of the Code.
+8.2 The Barrister will provide the Services by such date as may be agreed between the parties, and in any event will do so within a reasonable time having regard to the nature of the Instructions and his other pre-existing professional obligations as referred to in paragraphs CD7, rC18, rC21 and rC87 of the Code of Conduct in the BSB Handbook.

 8.3 The Barrister may delegate the provision of any part of the Services but will remain responsible for the acts, omissions, defaults or negligence of any delegate as if they were the acts, omissions, defaults or negligence of the Barrister.